markcmurphy/devdocs-portal/Gift_Certificates.md

 - When a gift certificate is created through the API, no email notification is triggered to the specified recipient.
 - Gift Certificates are not tied to the [Customer Account](https://support.bigcommerce.com/s/article/Customer-Account-Creation) associated with the `to_email` of the recipient.
 They are redeemed by a shopper entering the `code` at checkout.
 - Gift Certificates cannot be managed or created via the Control Panel.
-They can only be created via the storefront, or via API.
+They can only be created by being purchased through the storefront, or via API.

 ## Resources
 - [Gift Certificates](https://support.bigcommerce.com/s/article/Gift-Certificates)